Or: Kitty Litter Paleontology

-My good friend Jeff Mann, the true Yard Ramp Guy, has asked me to revisit some of my original contributions.
-And so: my From the Archives series.
-This week I explore the earliest civilizations that built with⏤ surprise ⏤ ramps.
+My good friend Jeff Mann, the true Yard Ramp Guy, has asked me to revisit some of my original posts.
+This week in my From the Archives series: what's that archaeology team doing in my kitchen?